l7mp/learning-go/99-labs/02-webapps/README.md

 ...
 ```

-> **Warning**: Make sure you understand and practice the above, throughout the rest of this lab and the subsequent ones we will just publish the `podman` workflow and silently assume you're substituting `podman` with `minikube image` and use the local image names (i.e., those with the prefix `localhost/`).
+> **Warning**: Make sure you understand and practice the above, throughout the rest of this lab and the subsequent ones we silently assume you're using `minikube image` to build images and use the local image names (i.e., those with the prefix `localhost/`) for Kubernetes.

 ### Pods